HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 To request a match on a patient with a single legal name, known as a mononamous individual, requestors **SHOULD** use that name in the Last name field and leave the First name NULL.

-When it is permitted by $match or other match transaction types to take as input extensions to the Patient resource, and if the requestor is using a profile that includes it, current occupation data for health attributes from Resource Profile: Past Or Present Job as per the [Occupational Data for Health (ODH)](http://hl7.org/fhir/us/odh/) set of profiles on Observation resource, **SHOULD** be included by requestors since this information is useful to matching.
+When it is permitted by $match or other match transaction types, and if the requestor is using a profile that includes these, additional matching information can be included as input extensions or contained resources within the Patient resource.
+For example, current occupation data for health attributes from Resource Profile: Past Or Present Job as per the [Occupational Data for Health (ODH)](http://hl7.org/fhir/us/odh/) set of profiles on Observation resource, **SHOULD** be included by requestors since this information is useful to matching.

 Patient Match need not support wildcards, unlike the usual FHIR search mechanism.